bymayanksingh/snippit/README.md

 # Snippit

-Snippit is a super simple Flask based web application that splits a large text file into blobs of 2500 words each.
+Snippit is a super simple Flask based web application that splits a large text file into blobs of X (number of words) each, where value of X is decided by the user, minimum number of word is 100.

 ## Installation